Columbia Unbecoming controversy: "A million Mogadishus"

 In February, the Blasi committee met with Sheer who was very critical of MEALAC.
 He claimed that Massad had compared Zionism to Nazism in one of his lectures.

 The Blasi committee presented its findings orally to Bollinger in April 2004, after having listened to twenty people, mostly administrators.
 The committee believed that an investigation into supposedly biased or one-sided curricula jeopardized academic freedom, that there was no evidence of faculty abuse of students, and that there was evidence of a "local problem" in MEALAC.
 These findings were forwarded to the press by Bollinger, who on May 7 told the New York Daily News that "[t]hey [the Blasi committee] have said to me they have not found claims of bias or intimidation."
 Thereafter, the committee dissolved.

 Auditors began to show up in Massad's spring class and some of them harassed him with hostile ideological questions.
 He permitted them to do so, but they found no signs of systematic bias against students.
 Instead, they found "a professor who was constantly harassed by outside agitators" as a small group of unregistered auditors frequently interrupted Massad's class, which disturbed many of the students.

 Articles critical of Massad and other MEALAC professors continued to appear in the Sun.
 On April 18, Jacob Gershman wrote that "Columbia has come under increasing scrutiny for its hiring of anti-Israeli professors, including historian Rashid Khalidi, the Edward Said professor of Arab studies, and Joseph Massad, an assistant professor."
 Jonathan Calt Harris on May 4 compared Massad to a neo-Nazi and accused him of supporting terrorism against Israel, of believing in a world-wide Jewish conspiracy, and urged the university to deny him tenure.
 Two days later, Massad received a letter from Joel J. Levy, director of the New York chapter of the Anti-Defamation League, addressed to him, Bollinger and Brinkley.
 According to a student that had attended Massad's lecture on March 24, Levy wrote, the ideas expressed therein were "anti-Semitic."
 Massad replied:

 According to Massad, he never heard back from the ADL.

 Release of Columbia Unbecoming

-The Sun broke the news about Columbia Unbecoming on October 20, 2004, announcing that the film had been screened to Barnard College's president Judith Shapiro and Brinkley.
-Initially, two versions of the film existed; one 11-minute-long, and the other a bit over 20 minutes long.
-The film would subsequently be reedited and at least six different versions of the film was created.
+The Sun broke the news about Columbia Unbecoming, on October 20, 2004, announcing that the film had been screened to Barnard College's president, Judith Shapiro, and Brinkley.
+Initially, two versions of the film existed: one 11-minute-long, and the other a bit over 20 minutes long.
+The film would subsequently be reedited and at least six different versions of the film were created.

 The film consisted of testimonies from 14 students who felt they had been intimidated or unfairly treated by Massad, Saliba, and Habashi, over their pro-Israel views.
 The film also featured rabbi Sheer who had helped create it.
 Six of the fourteen students in the film spoke firsthand of incidents.
 The three that got the most attention were: